pmdevita/hikari-atsume/Readme.md

 Commands are declared without explicitly attaching to a Component object (Atsume takes care of that using `load_from_scope`).

-At the moment, Atsume generates apps with an example default hi command.
 This is an example of a hybrid slash/message command that takes one optional positional argument, the user to say hi to.

 ```python
 # basic/commands.py